csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 			* Turns out yes!
 Three weeks?
 I have SUPER important things going on but I have much more information I’ll tell you with more sendings later
 	*  E!!! [[Vask]] and I land tomorrow morning!
 Should we stay with you??
 I'm bringing my people but Vask is leaving his behind.
 Soooo 6?
 		* Let me see what we have roomwise, but regardless we'll meet you at the Point!
 I cannot WAIT to see you.
+	* Hey - have you spent much time at the Platinum Sanctuary here??
+Think they've been infested too or are they clear?
+I'm going today!
+Unless no?
+		* Since Jalantar, I've stayed away just in case.
+Figured we'd go back once we knew who to cart out.
+Assume someone is compromised, at least.
 - [[Taji]] -
 	- How're you liking your human body?
 Better love it since you'll be stuck for 100 years!
 GG's, better luck next game! (oh - hi to kiddos!)
 		- Fuck off, Rez.